cdent/etcd-compute/README.md

 and come to grips with some of the systems and process involved in creating virtual machines.

+It assumes you've got a working libvirt install, with `virt-install` and `virt-resize`.

 # Architecture

 The overall architecture of the system is as follows.
 An `etcd`